kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

 = 4.2.10 - February XX, 2014 =
+* Added video subtitle/captions support.
-* Added setting to choose video preload attribute.
+* Added option to set video preload attribute.
 * Added float to inline videos to allow text to wrap around them.
 * Fixed bug that broke responsive resizing in IE 8 and for all videos with apostrophes in their titles.
 * Fixed bug that disabled FFMPEG if the path to WordPress had spaces in it.